 McCormack helps unranked KU beat No. 23 Oklahoma St. 78-66

-LAWRENCE, Kan.
-(AP) David McCormack scored all but two of his 23 points after halftime, Marcus Garrett had 17 and Kansas rolled past No. 23 Oklahoma State 78-66 on Monday night in the Jayhawks' first game since their Top 25 run ended at 231 consecutive weeks.
+After falling out of the poll for the first time since February 2009 earlier in the day, the Jayhawks leaned on big man David McCormack and a defense that forced No. 23 Oklahoma State into 19 turnovers to roll to a 78-66 victory Monday night.

+“Everybody has pride,” the Jayhawks’ Marcus Garrett said, “and seeing that?
+It just gave us some extra fire.”

-Christian Braun added 15 points, Jalen Wilson had 11 and Ochai Agbaji 10 for the Jayhawks (13-7, 7-5 Big 12), who climbed to No. 3 early in the season but had lost five of their last seven to fall out of the poll for the first time since Feb.
-2, 2009.
+McCormack had all but two of his 23 points after halftime to go with 10 rebounds, and Garrett scored 17 points while drawing eight fouls on drives to the basket.
+Christian Braun added 15 points, Jalen Wilson had 11 and Ochai Agbaji 10 for the Jayhawks (13-7, 7-5 Big 12), who climbed to No. 3 early in the season but had lost five of their last seven.

-Perhaps that compelled Kansas to play like a ranked team for the first time in months.
+“We said it was a non-negotiable game,” McCormack said.
+“We were back home.
+We have to make sure we get these wins.”

 The Jayhawks forced Oklahoma State star Cade Cunningham into committing seven turnovers while committing four fouls, and the Cowboys (12-6, 5-6) finished with 18 turnovers as a team in a haphazard effort on both ends of the floor.